MasonLovejoy-Johnson/microservice-deployment/README.md

 # microservice-deployment
-A basic application deployed using Terraform, EKS, and Kubernetes.
+A basic application deployed using Terraform, Ansible, EKS, and Kubernetes.